 Although many factors influence shareholders' overall opinion of the mutual fund industry, investors said fund performance was the primary factor that shaped sentiment.
-In mid-2015, 59 percent of all fund shareholders familiar with mutual fund companies cited fund performance as a "very" important factor in forming their opinions of the industry, and 39 percent said it was the most important factor
+In mid-2016, 67 percent of all fund shareholders familiar with mutual fund companies cited fund performance as a "very" important factor in forming their opinions of the industry, and 42 percent said it was the most important factor (Figure 10).
+Other important factors that influence shareholder views of mutual fund companies include personal experience with a mutual fund company; the opinion of professional financial advisers; friends and family; current events in financial markets; and stock market fluctuations.
+When choosing the most important influence, few investors reported that media coverage was influential in shaping their opinions of the fund industry.

-(Figure 10).
-Other important factors that influence shareholder views of mutual fund companies include personal experience with a mutual fund company; the opinion of professional financial advisers, friends, and family; current events in financial markets; and stock market fluctuations.
-When choosing the most important influence, few investors reported that current events in financial markets and media coverage were influential in shaping their opinions of the fund industry.
+Seasoned Shareholders Had a More Favorable View of the Mutual Fund Industry in Mid-2016

-Seasoned Shareholders Had a More Favorable View of the Mutual Fund Industry in Mid-2015 familiar with mutual fund companies and who made their first mutual fund purchase before 1990 had favorable views of the industry, whereas 62 percent of shareholders familiar with mutual fund companies who had first purchased funds in 2010 or later viewed fund companies favorably (Figure 11).
+Investors who first purchased mutual funds in 1999 or earlier viewed the mutual fund industry more favorably than more recent investors purchasing their first mutual fund after 1999.
+In mid-2016, 69 percent of investors familiar with mutual fund companies and who made their first mutual fund purchase before 1990 had favorable views of the industry, whereas 65 percent of shareholders familiar with mutual fund companies who had first purchased funds in 2010 or later viewed fund companies favorably (Figure 11).